What Is the Lightning Network?

 - While the Lightning Network is fully functional, it is still experimental and should not be used to store or transact large volume.

-What Is The Lightning Network?
+What Is the Lightning Network?

-How Does It Work?
+How Does the Lightning Network Work?

-What Is a Payment Channel?
+What Is a Lightning Payment Channel?

-In the example below, Alice and Bob open up a channel and deposit 1 BTC each.
+In the example below, Alice and Bob open up a channel and deposit 1 BTC each in a multisig address.
 Then Bob pays Alice 0.5 BTC on the Lightning Network.
-Now the shared balance is still 2 BTC, but 1.5 belong to Alice, and 0.5 to Bob.
+The shared balance is still 2 BTC, but 1.5 BTC belong to Alice, and 0.5 to Bob.

 The fundamental building blocks of the Lightning Network are nodes and payment channels that allow nodes to communicate with one another.
 Naturally, not every node will be connected to the node that it wants to send a payment to.
-If a node opened a channel everytime it wanted to transact with a node it wasn’t connected to, this would defeat the purpose of having a second-layer on top of the Bitcoin network.
+Routing is what allows transactions between two unconnected parties to occur through a series of pre-existing channels.

-How Does Routing Work?
+How Does Lightning Routing Work?

-Who Developed It?
+Who Developed the Lightning Network?

 Thaddeus Dryja and Joseph Poon first introduced the Lightning Network in their white paper, 'The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments' in 2015.